 The Dirt:

-Before you start prepping a salad, baking a dish in the oven, or using your grill for some quick burgers and dogs, let’s review safe food storage, handling, and preparation to help you protect yourself, your families, and your guests from food-borne illnesses.
+Before serving your family and guests, let’s review safe food storage, handling, and preparation to help you protect everyone at your dinner table from foodborne illnesses.

 Clean, Separate, Cook, and Chill